KING1441/Bots/how-to-make-a-discord-bot.md

 11) Make a folder on your desktop and give it a name.
 12) Open the folder in VS Code
 13) Create a Python file (call it whatever you want, just make sure it ends with .py
-14) Copy and paste the basic bot code.
+14) Copy and paste this basic bot code:
-**Note:** If the code doesn't work, copy and paste it into ChatGPT to help fix any errors.

-15) To get your bot token, go back to https://discord.com/developers/applications
-16) Click on your application
-17) Go to the "Bot" tab
-18) Click "Reset Token", enter your password
-19) Copy and paste the token into your code where it says 'Your Bot Token'

 ---------------------------------------------------
 Basic Code: